Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Introduction

 \subsection{Further remarks}

-We will make in this subsection more remarks on all theorems above.
-In particular, the optimality of the conditions for the operator $(-\Delta)^{m}+V(x)$ is discussed.
+We will make more remarks on all theorems above.
+In particular, the optimality of the conditions for the operator $(-\Delta)^{m}+V(x)$ is discussed. \begin{itemize}

-(i) ({\it The restriction of dimension $n>2m$}) The dimensional restriction (i.e. $n>2m$) is necessary to the local decay estimates \eqref{eq1.2} with $\gamma=0$, uniform Sobolev estimates in Theorem \ref{Sobolev estimates}, and the endpoint Strichartz estimates in Theorem \ref{theorem_4_1} with $p_1=2$ or $p_2=2$, which do not hold even for the free operator $H=H_0$.
-Hence, this absence of the estimates for $H_0$ also breaks down the perturbation argument used in Sections below.
+\item ({\bf The restriction of dimension $n>2m$}) The dimensional restriction \( n > 2m \) plays a critical role in the validity of several important estimates, including the local decay estimates with \(\gamma = 0\) (as in equation (1.2)), uniform Sobolev estimates in Theorem \ref{Sobolev estimates}, and the endpoint Strichartz estimates in Theorem \ref{theorem_4_1} when either \( p_1 = 2 \) or \( p_2 = 2 \).
+This restriction ensures the necessary spatial and decay conditions for these estimates to hold.

+For instance, without the condition \( n > 2m \), the estimates do not hold even for the free operator \( H = H_0 \).
+The failure of these estimates for the free operator implies that the methods used to establish the estimates for more general operators would also break down based on the perturbation argument used in Sections below..

+0.2cm \item ({\bf The decay rate of potential $V$}) The decay index \( s > 2m \) is indeed critical for the validity of several estimates, particularly when dealing with Schr\"odinger operators (i.e., \( m = 1 \)).
+For example, in the case of Schr\"odinger operators (\( m = 1 \)), the work of Goldberg, Vega, and Visciglia \cite{GVV} demonstrated that Strichartz estimates fail to hold for certain classes of repulsive potentials that decay slower than \( |x|^{-2} \).
+This shows that for potentials with slower decay, even fundamental estimates as Strichartz estimates collapse, leaving only the trivial \( L^\infty_tL^2_x \) estimate.
+This highlights the delicate balance between the decay of the potential and the validity of key dispersive and smoothing estimates.

-(ii) ({\it The decay rate of potential $V$}) Besides of the endpoint rate $s=2m$ and local singularity of potentials $V$, the decay index $s>2m$ is essentially critical to the estimates above even for Schr\"odinger operators (i.e. $m=1$).
-Indeed, at least for $m=1$, Goldberg-Vega-Visciglia \cite{GVV} have proved that Strichartz estimates cannot hold except for the trivial $L^\infty_tL^2_x$ estimate for a class of repulsive potentials decaying slower than $|x|^{-2}$.
-On the other hand, recently, we have considered in our previous paper \cite{MiYa1} the higher-order and fractional Schr\"odinger operators with certain scaling-critical potentials $V(x)=O(\<x\>^{-2m})$ with some conditions on $\nabla V$, where in particular, Kato smoothing and Strichartz estimates were established for higher-order Schr\"odinger operators with the critical-decay Hardy potentials $a|x|^{-2m}$.
-The argument for proving Kato smoothing estimates used in \cite{MiYa1} was based on Mourre theory, which is totally different from one used here.
-Note that the potential $V(x)$ in this paper does not satisfy in general the assumptions considered in \cite{MiYa1}.
-Hence these two works do not overlap.
+In contrast, in our previous paper \cite{MiYa1}, we considered higher-order and fractional Schr\"odinger operators with scaling-critical potentials of the form \( V(x) = O(\langle x \rangle^{-2m}) \), alongside certain conditions on \( \nabla V \).
+In that work, we successfully established Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with critical-decay Hardy-type potentials of the form \( a|x|^{-2m} \).
+However, the approach in \cite{MiYa1} was based on Mourre theory, which is fundamentally different from the method used in the current paper.
+It's important to note that the potential \( V(x) \) considered in this work generally does not satisfy the assumptions in \cite{MiYa1}, which is why the two results do not overlap.